Humans aren't the only volunteers at Brooklyn Cat Cafe...

-Emile and Remy are placed with any orphaned kittens that are too young for vaccinations, therefore needing to be separated from other cats, but still need comfort and love.
+Emile and Remy were placed with any orphaned kittens that are too young for vaccinations, therefore needing to be separated from other cats, but still need comfort and love.

 When they're not comforting the young kittens, Emile and Remy help these new babies get their daily exercise by allowing them to chase their tails.
 They even help the kittens try new foods by sharing their favorite snacks with them.

 We're live at Brooklyn Cat Cafe where rats are helping to take care of rescue kittens 🐱 Yes, you read that right! http://people.com/pets/rats-work-nannies-orphan-kittens-brooklyn-cat-cafe-video/

 Posted by PEOPLE Pets on Monday, July 17, 2017